Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 You can save live inputs or outputs; the display will be Paused when you start the save, and will remain so afterward until you unPause.

 You can save waveform or spectrum averages.
-If you save a spectrum average, note that when you later open the file you will only be able to view it as a spectrum; Daqarta doesn't allow an inverse FFT to convert spectrum data back to waveform data.
+If you save a spectrum average, note that when you later open the file you will only be able to view it as a spectrum; since phase information has not been retained, only magnitude, there is no way to use an inverse FFT to convert spectrum data back to waveform data.

 You can not save Spectrogram or Pitch Track (Sgram/PT) data to a .DQA file using this option.
 If you try that, the saved file will be the waveform data used for the most recent spectrum computation.
 If you want to save a complete spectrogram or pitch track, you will need to use DDisk mode and save the raw waveform data, then display it in Sgram or Pitch Track mode when you later open it.